davewiard/Projects/README.md

 my local repository.

 #### 8:15 PM
-I was able to step awy for a minute or two again to add, commit, and push all my files up to GitHub and update this timeline.
+I was able to step away for a minute or two again to add, commit, and push all my files up to GitHub and update this timeline.
 I deliberately did not commit this timeline as I felt it was incomplete and needed more content before I could commit and push to GitHub.